-Once the references are acquired, their time-stamps $\checkmark$ are and exposure times used $\checkmark$ are listed.
+Once the references are acquired, their time-stamps 1 are and exposure times used 2 are listed.
 Note, that references should be acquired using the same exposure as the data.
 If you change exposure time, retake the references before acquiring data.
+When the exposure, set in the Camera panel differs from the settings stored when acquiring references, the difference is emphasized by red color in

-The Recording tab ecomes enabled once both references are available.
+The Recording tab ^{Section} becomes enabled once both references are available.
 For the correction work-flow without references (None radio button), the recording is always available.